29 April – 27 November 2022:

-The exhibition pavilion is only open during the summer months.
+The exhibition pavilion remains closed during the winter months.

 Groups (10 or more persons) CHF 8(Advance booking required)